 BV Dairy which has been producing dairy products for the manufacturing, food service and hospitality sectors since 1958, has secured a £1.25 million finance package from HSBC to support its ambitious expansion plans.

-The company has used a £500,000 asset finance facility to equip its new 9,690 sq. ft. chill store with a state-of-the-art refrigeration system and fit 153 KW of solar PV panels to the roof of the building as it takes steps to become more environmentally friendly.
+Having instructed ProjectLink to provided project management services, the company has used a £500,000 asset finance facility to equip its new 9,690 sq. ft. chill store with a state-of-the-art refrigeration system and fit 153 KW of solar PV panels to the roof of the building as it takes steps to become more environmentally friendly.
 In doing so, the business has created eight new jobs, with plans to recruit a further eight members of staff underway.

 The bank has also agreed a £750,000 term loan to support the expansion of the processing department where raw materials are made into yogurt, soft cheese and cultured or fresh creams.
 Plans to increase production will begin this year and will include the introduction of a new state-of-the-art blending and pasteurisation plant and additional storage silos.
 As well as improving energy efficiency and reducing waste the upgraded processing department will result in the creation of a further seven or eight jobs.